gojek/courier-go/docs/docs/sdk/SDK.md

 func (c *Client) UseSubscriberMiddleware(mwf ...SubscriberMiddlewareFunc)
 ```

-UseSubscriberMiddleware appends a SubscriberMiddlewareFunc to the chain\.
-Middleware can be used to intercept or otherwise modify\, process or skip subscriptions\.
-They are executed in the order that they are applied to the Client\.
+UseSubscriberMiddleware appends a SubscriberMiddlewareFunc to the chain.
+Middleware can be used to intercept or otherwise modify, process or skip subscriptions.
+They are executed in the order that they are applied to the Client.

 ### func \(\*Client\) [UseUnsubscriberMiddleware](<https://github.com/gojek/courier-go/blob/main/client_unsubscribe.go#L17>)